betaglot/plantabeta/docs/dev/Marketing.md

 ::: tip

-Planters are more likely to check their email than any of the multiple social media apps
+Plantors are more likely to check their email than any of the multiple social media apps

 :::